Why you should choose a new project over a resale apartment in Mumbai

-A report by an international real estate consultancy finds that prices of newly constructed apartments are 15% lower, as compared to that of resale flats
+A research report by an international real estate consultancy finds that prices of newly constructed apartments in the city are actually 15% lower, as compared to that of resale flats

 Apartments in newly launched projects are going at lower prices as compared to prices of resale flats.
 According to a research report by Jones Lang LaSalle, an international real estate consultancy firm, home buyers in the Mumbai Metropolitan Region (MMR) prefer to buy freshly built flats, as builders are offering heavy discounts; nearly 15-35 per cent.